somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 The backends of Humio is processing events from the queue and storing them into Humio's datastore.
 This queue will have high throughput corresponding to the ingest load.
-The number of replicas can be configured in accordance with data size, latency and throughput requirements and how important it is not too lose in flight data.
+The number of replicas can be configured in accordance with data size, latency and throughput requirements and how important it is not to lose in flight data.
+Humio defaults to 2 replicas on this queue, if at least 2 brokers exist in the Kafka cluster, and Humio has not been told otherwise through the configuration parameter "INGEST_QUEUE_REPLICATION_FACTOR", which defaults to "2".
 When data is stored in Humio's own datastore, we don't need it on the queue anymore.

 Default retention configuration: `retention.ms = 48 hours`

 ### transientChatter-events
 This queue is used for chatter between Humio nodes.
 It is only used for transient data.
+Humio will raise the number of replicas on this queue to 3 if there are at least 3 broker in the Kafka cluster.
 The queue can have a short retention and it is not important to keep the data, as it gets stale very fast.

 Default retention configuration: `retention.ms = 1 hours`